shunliz/shunliz.github.io/_posts/2017-02-13-ten-year-old-googler-3.markdown

  This is the only people management role in this list.
 Individuals in other roles such as Software Engineer may manage people, but Engineering Managers always manage people.
 Engineering Managers are often former Software Engineers, and invariably have considerable technical expertise, as well as people skills.

 There is a distinction between technical leadership and people management.
 Engineering Managers do not necessarily lead projects; projects are led by a Tech Lead, who can be an Engineering Manager, but who is more often a Software Engineer.
-A project°Øs Tech Lead has the final say for technical decisions in that project.
+A project‚Äôs Tech Lead has the final say for technical decisions in that project.

 Managers are responsible for selecting Tech Leads, and for the performance of their teams.
 They perform coaching and assisting with career development, do performance evaluation (using input from peer feedback, see below), and are responsible for some aspects of compensation.
 They are also responsible for some parts of the hiring process.